Flame Cap 'Algorithm' Panel Kiln

 This design compared to other kilns on the medium scale can reduce kiln cost, save feedstock processing time, can be easily manufactured, is feedstock agnostic, wins on logistics, is more easily assembled and can be adapted to feedstock/Biochar requirements with modular expandable volume.

-It's basic panel design and predicted reliable performance could be suitable for generating Biochar Carbon Removal credits from an integrated CRM platform.
+It's basic panel design and predicted reliable performance could be suitable for generating Carbon Dioxide Removal (CDR) credits from an integrated CRM platform.
 Read on...

 TECH SPECS